Mary Somerville: Science practice and writing

-In Somerville's time the value of scientific publications depended on the currency of the information, therefore frequent editions had to be produced.
-Her subsequent books reflect the time she could free in her domestic life as her children became more independent.
+In Somerville's time, the value of scientific publications depended on the currency of the information, therefore frequent editions had to be produced.
+Her subsequent books reflect the time that she could be free in her domestic life as her children became more independent.
 They also reflect the need to earn money, as the Somervilles suffered through a number of financial crises that peaked in 1835.
 She publicly and plausibly maintained that she wrote only for pleasure.
-Privately she paid considerable attention to the profitability of her books.
+Privately, she paid considerable attention to the profitability of her books.
 Through personal connections she could secure John Murray as the publisher of her first book, Mechanism, and he remained her publisher throughout her long career.
 Murray later commented that despite having made little profit he was very pleased to have had the honour of publishing the works of such an extraordinary person.
 Her second book, On the Connexion of the Physical Sciences, sold 15,000 copies and established her reputation in elite science.She was among those who discussed a hypothetical planet perturbing Uranus.
-In the 6th edition of Connexion (1842) she wrote, "If after the lapse of years the tables formed from a combination of numerous observations should be still inadequate to represent the motions of Uranus, the discrepancies may reveal the existence, nay, even the mass and orbit of a body placed for ever beyond the sphere of vision".
+In the 6th edition of Connexion (1842), she wrote, "If after the lapse of years the tables formed from a combination of numerous observations should be still inadequate to represent the motions of Uranus, the discrepancies may reveal the existence, nay, even the mass and orbit of a body placed for ever beyond the sphere of vision".
 Predictions were fulfilled in 1846 with the discovery of Neptune revolving at a distance of 3,000,000,000 miles from the Sun.
 "The mass of Neptune, the size and position of his orbit in space, and his periodic time, were determined from his disturbing action on Uranus before the planet itself had been seen."
 Connexion ran to 10 editions, more than 9,000 copies and was its publisher's most successful science book until The Origin of Species by Charles Darwin.
 It was translated into German and Italian and went through various editions in the United States.

 Her book Physical Geography was published in 1848 and was the first English textbook on the subject.
 It remained in use until the early 20th century.
 Physical Geography was financially successful and brought her the Victoria Gold Medal of the Royal Geographical Society.
 Somerville followed, as she said, "the noble example of Baron Humboldt, the patriarch of physical geography", and she took an extended view of geography that included the Earth, its animal, "vegetable inhabitants", as well as "the past and present condition of man, the origin, manners, and languages of existing nations, and the monuments of those that have been".